Ahmed3lmallah/Veracore/README.md

 # Veracore

-Veracore (not to be confused with Veracode) is a demo tool that can be used to scan Git repositories for opensource vulnerabilities.
+Veracore (not to be confused with Veracode) is a demo tool that can be used to scan public Github repositories for opensource vulnerabilities.

 ### Logic Flow